kevinwss/Multi-vae/README.md

 # Multi-vae

-This code will output AUC score for MNIST dataset on 10% anomaly rate.
+This code will output AUC score for multi-view anomaly detection on MNIST dataset with 10% anomaly rate.

 Usage: